 Fig. A cantilever beam (an infinite-number-of-degrees-of-freedom system).
+Discrete and continuous systems

 Systems with a finite number of degrees of freedom are called discrete or lumped parameter systems, and those with an infinite number of degrees of freedom are called continuous or distributed systems.
+Classification Of Vibration

 Vibration can be classified in several ways.
 Some of the important classifications are as follows.

-- 1. Free and Forced Vibration:
+- Free and Forced Vibration:

 - 2. Undamped and Damped Vibration:

 - 3. Linear and Nonlinear Vibration:

 - 4. Deterministic and Random Vibration: